brunoodutra/My_Thesis/EMG_Data_and_patterns_moviments/README.md

-## EMG Data and Pattners Moviments
+## EMG Data and Pattners Movements

 This code show how to open the database of Emg signals and pattners moviments, disposable in extension " .m " in "EMG_patterns_datalog" path.